SVA-BL00/RIDNet-on-FMD/README.md

     The real denoising model can be downloaded from [Google Drive](https://drive.google.com/open?id=1QxO6KFOVxaYYiwxliwngxhw_xCtInSHd) or [here](https://icedrive.net/0/e3Cb4ifYSl).
 The total size for all models is 5MB.

-    [The FMD fine tune can be found here](https://drive.google.com/file/d/1YS189pDk90r9ev5R3EIlrxLzigc0AxOn/view?usp=sharing)
+    [The FMD fine tune can be found here](https://drive.google.com/file/d/1YS189pDk90r9ev5R3EIlrxLzigc0AxOn/view?usp=sharing) The .pt available for the fine tune has a reduced training, validation, and testing set due to Colab's limitations, training with 3000 pairs and 600 pairs for validation with a patch size of 32 and 30 epochs.

 2. Cd to '/TestCode/code', run the following scripts.